Adult Swim: United Kingdom and Ireland

-In 2002, CNX was launched in the United Kingdom as a spin-off of Cartoon Network.
-It featured much of the content found on Adult Swim and Toonami, anime shows and adult action films, but closed operations after a year in 2003.

-A nightly Adult Swim channel was launched on July 8, 2006, on the now defunct Bravo owned by Virgin Media Television, generally starting at midnight.
-Shows that were previously a part of the UK's Adult Swim block are Robot Chicken, Aqua Teen Hunger Force, Sealab 2021, The Brak Show, Tom Goes to the Mayor, Squidbillies, Space Ghost Coast to Coast, 12 oz.
-Mouse, The Venture Bros., Moral Orel, and Metalocalypse, The first "action" series was the anime Afro Samurai, which aired on May 4, 2007, alongside a new UK animated show Modern Toss.
+In 2002, CNX was launched in the United Kingdom as a spin-off of Cartoon Network featuring much of the content found on Adult Swim and Toonami, anime shows and adult action films, but closed operations after a year in 2003.
+A nightly Adult Swim channel was launched on July 8, 2006, on the now defunct Bravo owned by Virgin Media Television, generally beginning at midnight.
+Shows such as Robot Chicken, Aqua Teen Hunger Force, Sealab 2021, The Brak Show, Tom Goes to the Mayor, Squidbillies, Space Ghost Coast to Coast, 12 oz.
+Mouse, The Venture Bros., Moral Orel, and Metalocalypse, were part of the UK's Adult Swim block.
+The first "action" series was Afro Samurai, an anime show which aired on May 4, 2007, alongside a new UK animated show Modern Toss.
 On July 7, 2008, Adult Swim ceased to broadcast on Bravo.

 Former Sony Pictures Television channel TruTV started airing Adult Swim shows every night from 11 pm to around 3 am in November and December 2016.
-It broadcast episodes of Rick and Morty, Robot Chicken, Mr. Pickles and Squidbillies.
+It broadcast episodes of Rick and Morty, Robot Chicken, Mr. Pickles, and Squidbillies.
 The UK Adult Swim website offers free access to full episodes of shows including Squidbillies, Harvey Birdman, Attorney at Law, Tom Goes to the Mayor, Minoriteam, Stroker & Hoop, Moral Orel, 12 oz.
 Mouse, Perfect Hair Forever, Metalocalypse, and Frisky Dingo.
 Revolver Entertainment began distributing original Adult Swim series on DVD in the UK and Ireland.

 FX aired Robot Chicken, Titan Maximum, Venture Brothers, and Metalocalypse.
-These shows were advertised with [adult swim] branding.
-They began airing on June 5, 2010, in conjunction with the channel's regular schedule and ended on November 27, 2010.
+The shows were advertised with [adult swim] branding.
+They started to air on June 5, 2010, in conjunction with the channel's regular schedule and ended on November 27, 2010.
 On December 14, 2011, the Robot Chicken: Star Wars trilogy appeared on Syfy at 10 pm.
 The block began airing on TCM 2 starting on January 4, 2012.

-Adult Swim returned to UK and Irish television starting with a new block on the FOX channel on September 4, 2015.
-This was discontinued in September 2017, and Adult Swim was then not broadcast on television, although Rick and Morty has since moved to Comedy Central and is available to stream on Netflix in the UK and Ireland.
+Adult Swim returned to UK and Irish television beginning with a new block of programming on FOX channel on September 4, 2015.
+It was discontinued in September 2017, and Adult Swim was then not broadcast on television, although Rick and Morty since moved to Comedy Central and is available to stream on Netflix in the UK and Ireland.

-Adult Swim once again returned to the UK with a new block on E4 in February 2019.
-This block shows Adult Swim shows as well as some other shows being able to stream on Channel 4 such as Tim and Eric Awesome Show, Great Job!, Rick and Morty, and much more.
-Rick and Morty reruns also air on E4 Extra including additional broadcasts of Adult Swim that aren't necessarily on a Friday.
+Adult Swim again returned to the UK with a new block on E4 in February 2019.
+The block shows Adult Swim shows as well as other programs able to stream on Channel 4 including Tim and Eric Awesome Show, Great Job!, Rick and Morty, and other shows.
+Rick and Morty reruns air on E4 Extra with additional broadcasts of Adult Swim which are not always shown on Fridays.